cilium/cilium/Documentation/architecture.rst

 Name : string (optional)
     Relative name of the policy node.
 If omitted, then "root" is assumed and rules belong to the root node.
-Must be unique across all siblings which are attached to the same parent.
+Must be unique across all siblings attached to the same parent.
 Rules : array of rules
     List of rules, see :ref:`arch_rules`